trinhminhtriet/leetcode/solutions/1900-1999/1917.leetcodify-friends-recommendations/README.md

 | 3       | 1              |
 | 3       | 2              |
 +---------+----------------+
-<strong>解释</strong>
+<strong>Explanation:</strong>
-用户 1 和 2 在同一天收听了歌曲 10、11 和 12，但他们已经是好友了。
+Users 1 and 2 listened to songs 10, 11, and 12 on the same day, but they are already friends.
-用户 1 和 3 在同一天收听了歌曲 10、11 和 12。由于他们不是好友，所以我们给他们互相推荐为好友。
+Users 1 and 3 listened to songs 10, 11, and 12 on the same day.
+Since they are not friends, we recommend them to each other.
-用户 1 和 4 没有收听三首相同的歌曲。
+Users 1 and 4 did not listen to the same three songs.
-用户 1 和 5 收听了歌曲 10、11 和 12，但不是在同一天收听的。
+Users 1 and 5 listened to songs 10, 11, and 12, but on different days.

-类似地，我们可以发现用户 2 和 3 在同一天收听了歌曲 10、11 和 12，且他们不是好友，所以我们给他们互相推荐为好友。
+Similarly, we can see that users 2 and 3 listened to songs 10, 11, and 12 on the same day and are not friends, so we recommend them to each other.
 </pre>

 <!-- description:end -->

-## 解法
+## Solutions

 <!-- solution:start -->

-### 方法一
+### Solution 1

 <!-- tabs:start -->